 Jandia, a fun resort in the very south of Fuerteventura, offers some of the island's most stunning beaches.

-With stunning white sand beaches, year-round sunshine and plenty of holiday options to choose from, holidays to Fuerteventura could be right up your street.
+With stunning white sand beaches, year-round sunshine and plenty of holiday options to choose from, holidays to Fuerteventura could be the perfect option for you.
 As the Canary Islands' second largest island, it's one of the top destinations holidaymakers choose with holiday types ranging from a family holiday in the summer school holidays, to a couples getaway looking for some winter sunshine.
 You'll be spoilt for choice with the range of resorts and hotels on offer here, whether you're here for 3 days or 14.
-Simply search above to find the latest prices.
+Simply search above to find the latest prices for 2023 & 2024.

-Fuerteventura holidays can range from budget two-star apartments to luxury five-star all-inclusive options and everything inbetween.
-So whether you're a golfer, party animal, or wanting to get some quality time away with the family or on an adults only getaway, check out the latest Fuerteventura holiday offers with us at My Budget Break.
+Fuerteventura holidays can range from budget two-star apartments to luxury five-star all-inclusive options and everything inbetween, and flights depart from across the UK including London Gatwick, Manchester, Birmingham and Glasow.
+So whether you're a golfer, party animal, or wanting to get some quality time away with the family or on an adults only getaway, check out the latest Fuerteventura holiday offers to see what's available within your budget.